Momentum-Team-20/course/_daily_posts/2023-12-17-end-of-phase-3.md

 1. Finish the Social Cards project with your team and have it working in production.
 2. Pass a short technical interview on basic React skills.

 The project is due by {{site.data.phase3.projects.collaborative_project.due_time }} on {{ site.data.phase3.projects.collaborative_project.due_date | date:"%A, %B %-d" }}.
-Interviews on on Thursday morning during our regular meeting time.
+Interviews are on Thursday morning during our regular meeting time.

 {:.phase-success}

-## Criteria for completing the phase

 > - You have made a substantive contribution to the project.
 A substantive contribution means that you have committed meaningful code in the project repo.
 > - Your application meets the minimum requirements detailed in the assignment.